julelang/manual/src/runtime/runtime-api.md

 ```
 Reads reference counting data.
 Passing nil pointer is not safe.

-Implemented with no thread-safety by default.
-If thread-safety necessary, compiler will update implementation implicitly.
+Implemented with no concurrency-safety by default.
+If concurrency-safety necessary, compiler will update implementation implicitly.
 See memory model of concurrency.

 ```jule
 unsafe fn _RCLoadAtomic(p: _RCPtr): _RCType
 ```
-Same as `_RCLoad` but have thread-safe implementation.
+Same as `_RCLoad` but have concurrency-safe implementation.

 ```jule
 unsafe fn _RCAdd(mut p: _RCPtr)
 ```
 Adds strong reference to reference pointer.
 Passing nil pointer is not safe.

-Implemented with no thread-safety by default.
-If thread-safety necessary, compiler will update implementation implicitly.
+Implemented with no concurrency-safety by default.
+If concurrency-safety necessary, compiler will update implementation implicitly.
 See memory model of concurrency.

 ```jule
 unsafe fn _RCAddAtomic(mut p: _RCPtr)
 ```
-Same as `_RCAdd` but have thread-safe implementation.
+Same as `_RCAdd` but have concurrency-safe implementation.

 ```jule
 unsafe fn _RCDrop(mut p: _RCPtr): bool
 ```
 Drops strong reference from reference pointer.
 Passing nil pointer is not safe.
 Reports whether allocation still alive.

-Implemented with no thread-safety by default.
-If thread-safety necessary, compiler will update implementation implicitly.
+Implemented with no concurrency-safety by default.
+If concurrency-safety necessary, compiler will update implementation implicitly.
 See memory model of concurrency.

 ```jule
 unsafe fn _RCDropAtomic(mut p: _RCPtr): bool
 ```
-Same as `_RCDrop` but have thread-safe implementation.
+Same as `_RCDrop` but have concurrency-safe implementation.

 ```jule
 unsafe fn _RCFree(p: _RCPtr)